The Altmühl Cycle Path

 Today, you will be starting in the Frankenhöhe nature park, with an optional detour to the Altmühl’s source (approx. 16 km / 10 miles).
 The steep ascent to Colmberg Castle is also very worthwhile, as its basic structure remains unchanged since the 12th century.
 Today’s final destination will either be Herrieden, a small village with over 1000 years of history, or Ansbach, a splendid margravial residency.

-Cat.
-A: Ansbach – Wettelsheim / Treuchtlingen, approx. 60 km
+or Ansbach – Wettelsheim / Treuchtlingen, approx. 60 km (Category A)

 An ambitious construction project aimed at balancing Bavaria’s water reserves has shaped the Franconian lake district, through which you will be cycling today.
 Via the Limes, the former frontier of the Roman Empire, you will be reaching today’s final destination, which will either be Weißenburg, home to Germany’s largest treasure trove, or the picturesque Wettelsheim.